-If you’re looking for someone to step into your life and help you figure shit out over the longterm, whether it’s getting your shit together or building your business – you’re most likely ACTUALLY looking for a coach or consultant.
+If you’re looking for someone to step into your life and help you figure stuff out over the longterm, whether it’s getting your life together or building your business – you’re most likely ACTUALLY looking for a coach or consultant.

-One more time: If you are looking for someone to spend hours with you and help you get your shit together and grow, your best bet is to hire a knowledgable coach or consultant.
+One more time: If you are looking for someone to spend hours with you and help you get things moving and grow, your best bet is to hire a knowledgable coach or consultant.

 I <3 Cheat Codes

 The longer term the relationship, the better you’ll be able to level up.
 Why suffer through making mistakes everyone makes when you could learn from someone else and get the cheat codes?!

 Ex: If you’re trying to scale a B2B tech startup, it would behoove you to reach out to people who have done what you want to do, and hire them as a consultant or business coach.
 They are INUNDATED with requests to “pick their brain,” and you’re better off paying for their expertise to get their undivided attention.